veneta13/ROSbot/README.md

 # ROSbot

-A Discord bot generating Spotify playlists
+A Discord bot for generating Spotify playlists and retrieving Spotify user statistics.

 ## Setup